Sculpture "The Abduction of Europa" by Tom Bass (1964)

 Class summaries

 A class summary is produced for each course.
 This document contains vital information including materials, texts, learning outcomes, and details on assessment and must be read by the student.
-It is available on ANU Programs and Courses and the Wattle course site at least two weeks prior to the course start date.
+It is available under the class tab of your course in Programs and Courses website, and on the Canvas course site at least two weeks prior to the course start date.

 Course cancellation

 Students will be notified by email as early as possible when a course has to be cancelled or changed.
-Every effort will be made by the ANU College of Law not to cancel courses unless absolutely necessary or due to circumstances beyond our control.
+Every effort will be made by the ANU Law School not to cancel courses unless absolutely necessary or due to circumstances beyond our control.

 Practical Legal Training and Admission to Practice